isabekov/fireprog/README.md

       Thread model: posix
       gcc version 9.2.0 (GCC)

+### Cross-compilation on Linux for MacOS using official libftd2xx library
 Once the toolchain is ready, download and unpack FTD2XX drivers for MacOS:

     cd <path of the "fireprog" repository>